bebopjmm/starfinder-campaigns/deadSuns/AdventureLog/deadSuns-0_2.md

 ### Pass/Fail
 - Pass: Renlih Disguse check to pass as Jubair
 - Pass: Tamai Diplomacy check to provide Ceren with contacts in her new life
-- Pass: Mihyn Computers check to forge new identification
+- Pass: Mihyn Computers check to forge new identification (Birsen Taylan)
 - Pass: Renlih Bluff check to claim an unidentified body is Ceren
 - Pass: Renlih and Tamai Culture check to concoct a new alias